-Fortunately in Texas we do not have basements that require sump pumps, however it has become much more common to have Sump Pumps installed in commercial and residential use for different purposes.
-Most commonly you will find a sump pump beneath a pier and beam structure, a deck, or in some french drain applications.
+Fortunately in Texas we do not have deep basements that require you to have a sump pump, however it has become much more common to have Sump Pumps installed in commercial and residential use for different purposes.
+If you live here locally in North Texas you will most commonly find a sump pump beneath a pier and beam structure, a deck, or in some french drain applications.

 Did your sump pump quit working?
 Or perhaps you’re a local business owner and your sump pump suddenly put your business in a sticky situation?